What Is Involuntary Commitment In Texas?

 A law enforcement agency and an emergency medical services provider can execute a memorandum of understanding allowing emergency medical services personnel to transport a person taken into custody by a peace officer.

-This process ensures that individuals who pose a risk to themselves or others due to a mental illness can be safely detained and evaluated by mental health professionals.
-The goal is to provide necessary care and treatment while also ensuring the safety of the community.
+This process ensures the safe detention and evaluation of individuals who, due to mental illness, pose a risk to themselves or others, by mental health professionals.
+The goal is to deliver necessary care and treatment while also safeguarding the community’s safety.

 What Rights Do I Have After I’ve Been Taken To An Inpatient Mental Health Facility?

-Upon being taken to an inpatient mental health facility in Texas, you have several rights as outlined in Chapter 576 of the Texas Health and Safety Code, titled “Rights of Patients”.
+When you arrive at an inpatient mental health facility in Texas, Chapter 576 of the Texas Health and Safety Code, titled “Rights of Patients,” outlines several rights that you have.

 Constitutional and Legal Rights (Sec.
 576.001)